dynod/grpc-helper-api/doc/events.md

 ## Proxied services events

 If a server instance registers in a proxy server, this proxy will listen to all of this instance events in order to notify its own listeners.
-In other words, the proxied server doesn't have to worry about sending events to other servers that are also registered in the proxy: these ones just need to listen to the proxy events to get them all.
+In other words, the proxied server doesn't have to worry about sending events to other servers that are also registered in the proxy: clients just need to listen to the proxy events to get them all.